clerk/clerk-sdk-node/README.md

 export withSession(handler, { clerk, onError: error => console.log(error) });
 ```

-In case you would like the request to be rejected with a 401 (Unauthorized) automatically when no session exists,
+In case you would like the request to be rejected automatically when no session exists,
 without having to implement such logic yourself, you can opt for the stricter variant:

 ```ts